clemsos/writings/_quora/2018-09-15-How-can-foreigners-use-WeChat-wallet-or-Alipay-when-visiting-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How can foreigners use WeChat wallet or Alipay when visiting China? - Quora
+    How can foreigners use WeChat wallet or
+    Alipay when visiting China? - Quora
 ---